anodyne/docs/notes.md

 ## Different note types

 Notes can have a wide variety of types, but they generally fall into 3 categories: default, warning, and success.
+When you specify a type, it will also create a title with an icon for the note.

 ### Default note